antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/datetime.rst

 .. method:: datetime.strftime(format)

    Return a string representing the date and time, controlled by an explicit format string.
-For a complete list of formatting directives, see section :ref:`strftime-strptime-behavior`.
+For a complete list of formatting directives, see :ref:`strftime-strptime-behavior`.

 .. method:: datetime.__format__(format)

    Same as :meth:`.datetime.strftime`.
-This makes it possible to specify a format string for a :class:`.datetime` object when using :meth:`str.format`.
+This makes it possible to specify format string for a :class:`.datetime` object when using :meth:`str.format`.
+For a complete list of formatting directives, see :ref:`strftime-strptime-behavior`.
-   See section :ref:`strftime-strptime-behavior`.

 Examples of working with datetime objects: